libops/docs/docs/development/cli.md

 # sitectl

-[sitectl](https://github.com/LibOps/sitectl) is a useful utility to interact with your LibOps site.
+[sitectl](https://github.com/libops/sitectl) is a useful utility to interact with your libops site.

 ## Install